charliecalvert/CloudNotes/Assignments/React/ReactMicroServices.md

 });
 ```

-This assumes that our git-user microservice is correctly running on port 30027.
+This assumes that our Qux microservice is correctly running on port 30027.

-We put this in **server/routes/index.js**.
-We import (require) a package called request:

-    npm i request

 Then we use the request package to forward our request to from the server to the appropriate microservice and return the result by **piping** it back to the client.
 These seems a bit like magic, but **request** is a well established package and it is designed, in part, to do precisely this sort of thing.